Transhumance: Poland

 In the pastoral culture in Poland, Redyk was perceived as the greatest village festival.
 Farmers who gave their sheep to a shepherd for the entire season, before grazing in the pastures, listed them (most often by marking them with notches on the shepherd's stick, stick or beam), marked them and placed them in a basket made of tynin.
-In the Memoir of the Tatra Society from 1876, the way in which this is done is described: "(...) they herd sheep from the entire village to one agreed place, give them to the shepherds and shepherds one by one, then mix them together and count the number of the whole herd (flock).
+In the Memoir of the Tatra Society from 1876, the way in which this is done is described: "[...] they herd sheep from the entire village to one agreed place, give them to the shepherds and shepherds one by one, then mix them together and count the number of the whole herd (flock).

-The sheep of all the shepherds were gathered in one place at the foot of the mountains, and then one large herd was driven to the szalas.
+The sheep of all the shepherds were gathered in one place at the foot of the mountains, and then one large herd was driven to the shepherds hut.
 The entrance to the hala was also particularly emphasized: there was shooting, honking and shouting all the way.
 This was intended to drive away evil spirits from their animals and to keep the entire herd together.

 At the end of the ceremony, there was music and dancing together.
 The musicians played traditional instruments: gajdas and violins.
 To the accompaniment of music, the Sałashniks performed the oldest individual dance – the owiedziok, the owczarza, the kolomajka, the swinszczok, the masztołka.

 Redyk included many local practices, rituals and celebrations.
 In modern time it is mainly a part of local traditional entertainment.
 The modern spring and autumn Redyk (sheep drive) has the character of a folkloric spectacle addressed to locals and tourists, but also to the highlanders themselves, who to identify with their traditions.
 Sometimes common redyk was organised also in Czechia, Slovakia and Romania.
 In Poland, the organisers was the Transhumant Pastoral Foundation.